cuioss/cui-parent-pom/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.cuioss/cui-parent-pom/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.cuioss/cui-parent-pom)

 ## What is it?
-Parent pom for open-source-projects.
+Parent pom for cui-open-source-projects.
 It defines and configures a number of maven-plugins, unifying the descendant modules.
 It aims at modules being at least Java 11.
 It defines the sonatype-repositories as read and deploy repositories.

 ## Maven Coordinates